gregnz/stocks/NVDA.md

 Definitely a case of providing shovels to gold prospectors.
 Nvidia is developing the tools to let AV contenders play in the space without developing their own chips.
 Even as a proof-of-concept tool, I imagine the commercial case is pretty compelling.
 It's only large very well resourced players (eg: Google) who use their own chips/software.

-    Q: Google/Waymo seems to be the runaway leader in AutomotiveAutonomous vehicles.
+    Q: Google/Waymo seems to be the runaway leader in Automotive/Autonomous vehicles.
 Is the a winner-take-all situation?/
     A: Unclear to me.
 I can imagine a future where Waymo starts selling their tech to automotive companies, which would be a disaster for Nvidia’s (and others) programs.
 However, Waymo has no real partners in the automotive industry to date.
 Although conceptually it makes sense, those companies may (rightly!) be worried about ceding control of the experience to Google/Waymo, essentially giving up a huge chunk of independence to a brutal competitor.

 This market should be watched carefully.
 I'm guessing it will gradually increase in revenue for Nvidia but I'm uncertain whether they will end up powering the majority of autonomous vehicles (however, if not them, then who?).
 However, they're definitely one of the primary horses in the race, the other being Google.

 **Red flag** - If Google start making significant deals with automotive companies.

-**GCon: 3/5**

 ## Gaming and Crypto
 Revenue growth: FY2017-18 = _21%_